 A Novel of Historical Suspense

-When there was a lull in Dad’s monologue, I said, “Dad, I may have mentioned Lorie’s research on the Swete family.”
-Since there was no response, I resumed clipping around his right ear.
+When there was a lull in his monologue, I said, “I may have mentioned Lorie’s research on the Swete family.”
+Since there was no response, I continued clipping around his right ear.
 “Well, she’s run into some kind of glitch.
-There is no record of you until 1920.”
+She can’t find any record of you until the 1920 Census.”

 The muscles in my father’s face tightened.
 His mouth twisted in rage.
 He jumped to his feet and the chair went flying.
 I staggered backward, astonished he could still move so fast.